-The permittee shall submit a semiannual compliance report in accordance with Conditions 5.A.4 of this permit.
-Each report shall contain the following information:

-(1) Company name and address.
+- 5.C.1 For Emission Points AA-001 and AA-002 (Gel Coat Operations), the permittee shall submit a semiannual compliance report in accordance with Conditions 5.A.4 of this permit.
+Each report shall contain the following information:: - (a) Company name and address.

-1330 PER20160001

-- (2) Statement by a responsible official with that official's name, title, and signature, certifying the truth, accuracy, and completeness of the content of the report. - (3) Date of the report and beginning and ending dates of the reporting period. - (4) If you had a startup, shutdown, or malfunction during the reporting period and you took actions consistent with your startup, shutdown, and malfunction plan, the compliance report must include the information in 40 CFR 63.10(d)(5)(i).

-For each deviation from the organic HAP emissions limitations and for each deviation from the requirements for work practice standards that occur, the compliance report shall include the following information.
-This includes periods of startup, shutdown, and malfunction:

-- (1) The total operating time of each affected source during the reporting period. - (2) Information on the number, duration, and cause of deviations (including unknown cause, if applicable), as applicable, and the corrective action taken.
+- (b) Statement by a responsible official with that official's name, title, and signature, certifying the truth, accuracy, and completeness of the content of the report. - (c) Date of the report and beginning and ending dates of the reporting period. - (d) If there is no deviation from the Emission Limit in Condition 3.B.2 or the work practice standards in Condition 3.D.1, a statement that there were no deviations from the applicable requirements. - (e) For each deviation from the organic HAP emissions limitations and for each deviation from the requirements for work practice standards that occur, the compliance report shall include the following information.
+This includes periods of startup, shutdown, and malfunction: - (1) The total operating time of each affected source during the reporting period. - (2) Information on the number, duration, and cause of deviations (including unknown cause, if applicable), as applicable, and the corrective action taken.

-(Ref.: 40 CFR 63.5900(b), 40 CFR 63.5910(b)(5), (c)(1) through (4), and (d)(1) and (2), Subpart WWW))
+(Ref.: 40 CFR 63.5900(b), 40 CFR 63.5910(b)(5), (c)(1) through (4), and (d)(1) and (2), Subpart WWW)

-- 5.C.2 For the Entire Facility, the permittee shall submit semiannual reports providing: - (1) Any changes, including but not limited to, production capacity, method of operation, and the removal, replacement, or addition of a control device. - (2) Identification of each resin, gel coat, release agent, coating, solvent, adhesive, or other VOC or HAP containing material used - (3) The VOC or HAP content(s) of each resin, gel coat, release agent, coating, solvent, adhesive, or other VOC or HAP containing material used. - (4) The total quantity used of each resin, gel coat, release agent, coating, solvent, adhesive, or other VOC or HAP containing material used in any consecutive 12-month period. - (5) The total VOC emission rate, the emission rate of each individual HAP and the total HAP emission rate in tons/year for each consecutive period.
+- 5.C.2 For the Entire Facility, the permittee shall submit semiannual reports providing: - (a) Any changes, including but not limited to, production capacity, method of operation, and the removal, replacement, or addition of a control device. - (b) Identification of each gel coat, release agent, coating, solvent, adhesive, or other VOC or HAP containing material used - (c) The VOC or HAP content(s) of each gel coat, release agent, coating, solvent, adhesive, or other VOC or HAP containing material used. - (d) The total quantity used of each gel coat, release agent, coating, solvent, adhesive, or other VOC or HAP containing material used in any consecutive 12-month period. - (e) The total VOC emission rate, the emission rate of each individual HAP and the total HAP emission rate in tons/year for each consecutive period.